• Skip to main content

 Picture this: a buttery, flaky pastry crust that cradles juicy, ripe tomatoes bursting with flavor.
 It’s a combination that will have you coming back for seconds (and maybe even thirds!).
 Whether you’re hosting a casual gathering with friends, enjoying a cozy night in, or simply seeking a satisfying snack, tomato tarts are a wonderful choice.

 One of the best things about these tomato tarts is their versatility.
 You can serve them as a fancy appetizer at your next dinner party or enjoy them as a light lunch on a lazy Sunday afternoon.
 Plus, the recipe allows for endless creativity.
-You can sprinkle in some fresh herbs like basil or thyme, top with any kind of cheese you like!
+You can sprinkle in some fresh herbs like fresh basil or thyme, top with any kind of cheese you like!

 Chill the pastry again before baking.